 Zoning ordinances are put in place to maintain the purpose and nature of property and prove segregation of unsuitable land use.
 It prevents new developments from harming existing residences and businesses in the specified area while ensuring that residential areas are evenly spaced to allow adequate space for street, schools, utility infrastructure, and home development.

 It is usually difficult to rezone a residential property to a commercial one since it causes an increase in traffic and infringes on privacy.
 Any individual residing in a municipality can ask the local zoning board to rezone their property; however, seeking a variance is more common.

 A variance is a permit that allows the holder to use property in a way that is not covered in the zoning restrictions.
 This allows homeowners to operate a business in their residence, though this is subject to many restrictions.
 There is usually a restriction on the size and amount of signage to be used, height of structures, the number of vehicles used, and parking in a home-based business.
 The municipality could also restrict the number of clients and customers that can visit the residence per day.

 Rezoning and Variance Application Procedures

 Individuals who want to operate sizable home-based businesses (one that cannot be accommodated by existing zoning restrictions) and want to rezone their residential property to commercial must obtain approval from the local planning commission or zoning board.
 Although the procedures vary from district to district, the process usually requires:

 The process of applying for variance is also similar.

 If you need help with zoning residential to commercial, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top five percent of lawyers to its site.
-Lawyers on the UpCounsel marketplace come from law schools such as Yale Law and Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Twilio, Stripe, and Google.
+Lawyers on the UpCounsel marketplace come from law schools such as Yale Law and Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Airbnb, Menlo Ventures, and Google.